Valerochka1337/Chat-Bot-GPT/README.md

-# Chatbot with OpenAI GPT-3 for Chatbot Course
+# Chatbot with OpenAI ChatGPT for Chatbot Course
-This project is a Telegram chatbot that utilizes the OpenAI GPT-3 model for generating responses.
+This project is a Telegram chatbot that utilizes the OpenAI GPT model for generating responses.
 It is developed as part of a course on using GPT in chatbots.

 ## Requirements
 To run the chatbot, you need the following dependencies: